apnadkarni/blt/doc/scrollbar.rst

     the forms acceptable to **Tk_GetPixels**.
 If *numPixels* is "0", no focus highlight is drawn around the widget.
 The default is "2".

-  **-jump**
+  **-jump** *boolean*
-     FIXME
+     For widgets with a slider that can be dragged to adjust a value, such as scrollbars, this option determines when notifications are made about changes in the value.
+The option's value must be a boolean of the form accepted by Tcl_GetBoolean.
+If the value is false, updates are made continuously as the slider is dragged.
+If the value is true, updates are delayed until the mouse button is released to end the drag; at that point a single notification is made (the value "jumps" rather than changing smoothly).

   **-orient** *orientName*
-    FIXME
-    Specifies the orientation of the *filmstrip*.  *OrientName* may be "vertical" (frames run left to right) or "horizontal" (frames run top to bottom).
+    Specifies the orientation of the *scrollbar*.  *OrientName* may be "vertical" (scrollbar runs left to right) or "horizontal" (scrollbar runs top to bottom).
 The default is "horizontal".

   **-relief** *reliefName*
-    Specifies the 3-D effect for *pathName*.  *Relief* indicates how the menu should appear relative to the root window; for example, "raised" means *pathName* should appear to protrude.
+    Specifies the 3-D effect for *pathName*.  *ReliefName* indicates how the menu should appear relative to the window it's packed into.
+Acceptable values are **raised**, **sunken**, **flat**, **ridge**, **solid**, and **groove**.
+For example, "raised" means *pathName* should appear to protrude.
 The default is "raised".

   **-repeatdelay**